 On the other hand, if sending sound to the TV using HDMI, the sound may fail again to come through using an optical jack.
-Connect an optical jack from the source gadget (satellite box, DVD player, Blu-ray Disc Player or cable) directly to stereo /home theatre to get sound.
+Connect an optical jack from the source gadget (satellite box, DVD player, Blu-ray Disc Player, or cable) directly to the stereo /home theatre to get sound.

 When stuck in such a situation, you can also try the process below:

-- For optical connection, ensure the stereo or your home theatre has their mode and input set appropriately.
+- For optical connection, ensure the stereo or your home theatre has its mode and input set appropriately.